camrynmccann/bimm143/README.md

 # bimm143

-This repo is for my UCSD Bioinformatics Class
+This repo is for my UC San Diego Bioinformatics Class